saraff-9EB1047A4BEB4cef8506B29BA325BD5A/saraff-9EB1047A4BEB4cef8506B29BA325BD5A.github.io/saraffioc/InjectionPatterns.md

     // ...

     public TResult MethodA<T1, T2, TResult>(
-        T1 val,
+        T1 val1,
-        [IoC.ServiceRequired]T2 val, // type of arguments can be is a interface or/and a class [IoC.ServiceRequired]IService1 service1,
+        [IoC.ServiceRequired]T2 val2, // type of arguments can be is a interface or/and a class [IoC.ServiceRequired]IService1 service1,
         [IoC.ServiceRequired]IService2 service2 = null) {